How to stick to a fitness challenge and see results

 There’s always one annoying person in a work team or social set who brags about taking on a fitness challenge and actually sticking with it.
 Ugh, the worst.
 But also, BE THAT PERSON.
 This time, you’ve got this.

 Are you ready to develop good habits that will give you a lifetime of benefits?
-Start your free trial on on Centr now to set yourself up for success.
-Available online at Centr.com/join-us.
+Start your free trial today at Centr.com.